Innocence

 Innocence is a lack of guilt, with respect to any kind of crime, or wrongdoing.
-In a legal context, innocence is to the lack of legal guilt of an individual, with respect to a crime.
+In a legal context, innocence is prior to the sense of legal guilt and is a primal emotion connected with the sense of self.
+It is often confused as being the opposite of the guilt of an individual, with respect to a crime.
 In other contexts, it is a lack of experience.